 What you need to know about Sakura season

-Cherry Blossom season, or locally known as Sakura, is indeed a very magical time to be in Japan.
-The entire country is covered in a pink blanket of the delicate flower.
-The Sakura trees were literally everywhere, and you can even see bits and pieces of them as you are taking the train into the city from whatever airport you flew in from.
-Sakura is clearly an important part of Japanese culture – important enough to warrant its own emoji! 🌸🌸
+Sakura season is indeed a very magical time to be in Japan.
+For a period of two weeks, the entire country will be covered in a pink blanket of the delicate Sakura flower.
+The Sakura trees are literally everywhere in Japan.
+You can already see bits and pieces of them as you are taking the train into the city from the airport.

-The Sakura season varies each year from late March to late-April / early May.
-Sakura season is such an important time in Japan that each year they’d have an official Sakura forecast published by the Japan Weather Association.
-For us English-speakers, we can always count on japan-guide.com to publish a translation of the Sakura forecast here, including the predicted best time for viewing.
+The Sakura season varies each year from mid-March to late-April.
+Sakura season is such an important time in Japan that each year there is actually an official Sakura forecast published by the Japan Weather Association.
+For us English-speakers, we can find a translation of the Sakura forecast here, including the predicted best time for viewing.

 Sakura flower is quite fragile and they fall off very easily.
 Each time the wind blows even just a little bit, a drone pink petals would rain down all around you.
 While this undoubtedly makes for a beautiful sight, this also means the flowers won’t stay around long – it could take as short as one week from the start of the bloom to the pink petals falling off.
 I heard it could be even shorter if it happens to rain a lot that year.